TaRa1999R/Image_Processing/assignment32/README.md

-# Assignment30 : Convolution 2D and Histogram Equalization
+# Assignment 32 : Convolution 2D and Histogram Equalization

 ## How to Install
 Run following command :